Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Img src="morph_transfer.gif" />

-Then i finally would just set up clothing prefabs and icons so they can be used ingame.
+Then i finally would just set up clothing prefabs and icons so they can be used in game.

 <Heading title="Props, items and props", caption="by Luke, wheatleymf & cyberagent" />